ddt-dechema/ptx-pathways-argentina/README.md

     When the quote is reached on this free plan, the service will halt until the next month.

     As an example: in January 2024, when the map was shown to other colleagues within GIZ, the number of requests and sessions went up to 325 and 942, respectively.
-    If one would want to increase this numbers to make sure that it will always be available, a flex and unlimited plan of maptiler is also available (currently going for 25 USD or 295 USD per month).
+    If one would want to increase this numbers to make sure that it will always be available, a `Flex` and an `Unlimited` plan of maptiler is also available (currently going for 25 USD or 295 USD per month).

     The files from maptiler which are necessary for the map to work are listed below:
-    * assets/maptiler-sdk.umd.js and assets/maptiler-sdk.css were downloaded from the [github source](https://github.com/maptiler/maptiler-sdk-js)
+    * `assets/maptiler-sdk.umd.js` and `assets/maptiler-sdk.css` were downloaded from the [github source](https://github.com/maptiler/maptiler-sdk-js)
-    * assets/leaflet-maptilersdk.js is a plugin to make leaflet and maptiler compatible and was downloaded from [here](https://docs.maptiler.com/leaflet/)
+    * `assets/leaflet-maptilersdk.js` is a plugin to make leaflet and maptiler compatible and was downloaded from [here](https://docs.maptiler.com/leaflet/)

 * [d3](https://d3js.org/) is a JavaScript library for data visualization.
 In this map, it is used to display the circles and calculate the sizes according to the carbon source.
 It is also used to show the numbers in a uniform format, regarding comma and dot separation.
 The license to use this library is described [here] (https://github.com/d3/d3/blob/main/LICENSE).
-    * /d3.min.js
+    * `assets/d3.min.js` is the file used for this map

 * For the self-built converter from CSV to geojson, additionally to some of the libraries mentioned above, the CSV2geojson library is used, which source code is avilable on [github](https://github.com/mapbox/csv2geojson) and licensed under MIT terms.
     * The only file required for this is saved under `assets/` as `csv2geojson_new.js`.